owntracks/booklet/docs/guide/clients.md

 ## mqttwarn

 You'll recall (we hope) the discussion on [MQTT](mqtt.md) and the analogy with the cauldron. _mqttwarn_, while not specific to OwnTracks, is another client you connect to your [MQTT broker](broker.md).
-We think it's worth mentioning (and both Ben and JP -- the creators -- are quite pleased with what it does), and as JP wrote this section, you'll have to live with it!
+We think it's worth mentioning (and both Ben and JP -- the creators -- are quite pleased with what it does).

-Let's for a moment assume you want to do something really stupid: tweet your location every time your OwnTracks app reports it.
-(Why is this stupid?
-Well, to be honest it isn't necessarily, but that depends on your desired _privacy level_; however, if you tweet with the Twitter location thing enabled, this won't hurt.

-The documentation of _mqttwarn_ is excellent (recall: JP is writing this) so you'll probably have no problems whatsoever.
-After installing _mqttwarn_, you create a configuration file which looks like this:

-FIXME: ini for twitter

-The funny numbers are called Twitter OAuth credentials and you get them on the Twitter developer site.
-When everything's been wired up to _mqttwarn_'s content, a location publish should result in a tweet:

-FIXME: show tweet for a jjolie location
+_mqttwarn_ lets you do things like tweet everytime OwnTracks reports a location (but do consider whether you *really* want that), send an e-mail when a loved one enters a particular region, etc.

 ## openHAB